Identical Particles in Quantum Mechanics: Against the Received View: Loss of Distinguishability and Identity

 where the states (ket vectors) $\ket{L^\prime}$ and $\ket{R^\prime}$ correspond to wave packets localized at $L^\prime$ and $R^\prime$, respectively.

 After the evolution, the total state is still an anti-symmetrized product.
-The two original orthogonal spatial states $\ket{L}$ and $\ket {R}$ have evolved, by the unitary evolution, into two new orthogonal states (the right-hand sides of (\ref{evolve1}) and (\ref{evolve2}))---let us call these $\phi$ and $\psi$, respectively.
-The final total state can so be written as
+The two original orthogonal spatial states $\ket{L}$ and $\ket {R}$ have evolved into two new orthogonal states (the right-hand sides of (\ref{evolve1}) and (\ref{evolve2}))---let us call these $\phi$ and $\psi$, respectively.
+The final total state can now be written as